bfscheve/CDNlab/contact/index.md

 If you are interested in joining the lab as a staff member (post-baccalaureate researcher, programmer, technician) please email Dr. Guassi Moreira (jmoreira2@wisc.edu) with a cover letter and copy of your CV.

 **Research Assistants**
-*The lab is looking for several new volunteers.*
+*The lab is not currently taking on undergraduate volunteers.*
 UW-Madison undergraduate students interested in joining the lab are encouraged to complete this [Qualtrics survey](https://uwmadison.co1.qualtrics.com/jfe/form/SV_cHXKXIJiKcRvdoq).
 Non-students interested in volunteering as a research assistant may reach out to the lab at cdnlab_psych@wisc.edu with a brief introduction about themselves, their goals for volunteering in the lab, and a copy of their resume or CV.
 {%
   include button.html